stevecalla/hiKamp/README.md

   * DB_PASSWORD="<mySQL user password>"

 Seed the Database:
-- Run Server: From the root directory, run either "npm run watch" to start nodeman or "node server.js".
+- Run Server: From the root directory, run either "npm run watch" to start nodemon or "node server.js".
 - Seed Database: (a) To create the database, run "SOURCE ./db/schema.sql" in mySQL, (b) To create the database tables, from the terminal, run "npm run start" or "npm run watch", (c) To seed the database tables, run "npm run seed" or "node ./seeds/index.js".

 Note that the seed will also create entries for the user table including hashed passwords.
 When loggin into the app these user seeds can be used as test email address.
 Either obtain an email address from the user table (SELECT * FROM user;) or use an option noted below: